 Throughout the year and during holiday season in particular, questions arise concerning the use of decorations in various occupancies.
 In an effort to provide guidance for all interested parties, the following requirements are detailed as an aid in complying with state and local regulations.
 Authority for enforcement is derived from the following:

-- The City of Livonia adopted BOCA Fire Prevention Code, 1993 issue.
+- City of Livonia adopted Building Officials and Code Administrators International (BOCA) Fire Prevention Code, 1993 issue

-- As AHJ (authority having jurisdiction), Fire Marshal for the City of Livonia
+- As Authority Having Jurisdiction (AHJ), Fire Marshal for the City of Livonia

 - All properties regulated by specific state or local laws or rules